STAFF SERGEANT CLAYTON EDWARD BROCH, U.S. ARMY AIR FORCE

 Staff Sergeant Believed To Have Been In Fortress Flying Over Europe

 Staff Sergeant Clayton E. Broch was reported “missing in action” following a bomber raid from England over the continent, only a few days after his sister, Miss Lillian Adeline Broch, was sworn in as an apprentice seaman in the WAVES.
 A telegram was received by Mr. and Mrs. Charles E. Broch of Norfield Road, Weston, from the War Department yesterday, announcing that their son had been missing since June 13.
 He was a gunner and assistant radio operator on “Sweet 17,” a flying fortress heavy bomber.
-A letter written on June 12th by “Clayt” as he is known by his former employees at the Westport Bank and Trust company had arrived at the Broch home on Monday.
+A letter written on June 12th by “Clayt,” as he is known by his former employees at the Westport Bank and Trust company, had arrived at the Broch home on Monday.
 Sergeant Broch entered the service in October 1941.
-After serving with the Medical Corps he transferred to the Air Corps and graduated last fall from the Las Vegas, Nevada gunnery school.
+After serving with the Medical Corps, he transferred to the Air Corps and graduated last fall from the Las Vegas, Nevada, gunnery school.
 He has been overseas since April.
-He married Mrs. Dorothy Maddock Rose on March 4th last while on leave from a western post.
-She has continued working in the Westport Bank and Trust company.
+He married Mrs. Dorothy Maddock Rose on March 4th, last, while on leave from a Western post.
+She has continued working at the Westport Bank and Trust Company.
 Miss Broch has been a fifth-grade teacher at Bedford Elementary School for the past three years.
 She graduated from Norwalk High School and the Danbury State Teachers College.
 She expects to report at Hunter College, U.S. Naval training station for WAVES in New York, on or about July 15.
 She was one of the salvage campaign officers at the Bedford Elementary School during the past school year and was the YMCA Fencing Club secretary.

 Memorialized Tablets of the Missing, Cambridge American Cemetery, Madingley Road, Coton, England.